dfinke/dfinke.github.io/_posts/2017-02-04-PowerShell-Lucene.md

 ![](https://github.com/dfinke/PoShLucene/blob/master/media/PoshLuceneNextPref.gif?raw=true)

-After the files are searxched and the index created, you can search for a word across all files.
+After the files are searched and the index created, you can search for a word across all files.
 It's blazingly fast.

 Every file where the word is found, it is added to the list.
 You can click on the file names in the list and its contents are displayed below.